smadhukumar/kafka/environment-setup/environment-setup.md

 ## Task 2: Clone Lab Repository

 1. Let's begin our lab.
 First, we'll make a copy of the lab repository and go to the cloned directory.
-In your cloud-shell web terminal, issue the below commands.
+In your Cloud Shell web terminal, issue the below commands.

 	```
 	<copy>
 	git clone https://github.com/smadhukumar/atp-to-kafka.git
 	cd atp-to-kafka

 	</copy>
 	```